 Membership

-Episode 23 Could Your "Mysterious" Symptoms Be a Hidden Vascular Compression? with guest Dr. Robert Hacker, MD
+Episode 23 Could Your "Mysterious" Symptoms Be a Hidden Vascular Compression? with guest Dr. Robert Hacker

 Join vascular surgeon Dr. Robert Hacker and me discussing the often-overlooked world of vascular compression syndromes.
 Dr. Hacker explains how anatomical variations in which an artery compresses a vein against bone can trigger complex chronic illnesses like POTS, pelvic congestion syndrome, and nutcracker syndrome.